-In business, anything is possible.
+In business, anything is possible especially running a successful business.
 A person of any race, gender or economic status can create a business that will flourish for decades.
 For example, Ralph Braun was able to create an entirely new industry based on his own personal needs.

 A doctor diagnosed Braun with spinal muscular atrophy, a disorder that prevented him from walking at the age of 15.
 Ralph Braun was able to use his personal disability as an inspiration for a business idea that was unique enough to make profit, while serving others in a meaningful way.
 Disabled people now have access to products like handicapped vans and because of this man’s courage and strength.